4 Gut Friendly Things to Add To Smoothies

 Keeping it balanced and neutral with stomach friendly ingredients is the way to go.
-When your gut is healthy and balanced, it tells your brain, “hey we are feeling good!” but when the gut isn’t happy, the whole body isn’t happy.
-Today, we’re sharing our most favorite gut friendly foods to add to your soothing smoothies for a happier you.
+When your gut is healthy and balanced, it tells your brain that you are feeling good and happy but when the gut isn’t happy, the whole body isn’t happy.
+Today, we’re sharing some of our favorite gut-friendly foods to add to your soothing smoothies for a happier you.
 Let’s get to it!

 Bananas: Bananas are the great neutralizer to your stomach.
-They help provide a healthy balance of the microbes in your gut and add them in for your dose of potassium.
+They help provide a healthy and normal balance of the bacteria in your gut and add them in for your daily dose of potassium.
 The dietary fibers found in bananas help improve digestion and may also help reduce inflammation.
 Consider this mighty fruit calming to the tummy.

 Ginger: For centuries, Ginger has been the mighty tummy fixer.
 Ginger helps subside any nausea, indigestion, and bloating.
 Not only will ginger add a zesty taste in your recipes, it is the natural cure for an upset stomach because of it’s natural, anti-inflammatory properties that helps reduce any sort of irritation.

 Prebiotics: Add in a dose of Wonder Drink for a prebiotic punch.
 Prebiotics nourish certain probiotic bacteria.
 This may help support gut health and promote overall health by:

 - Increasing and energizing beneficial bacteria.

 - Making your gut normal by restoring the balance between good and bad bacteria.

 - Positively impacting the gut environment with bacteria-derived compounds like short-chain fatty acids and vitamins.